Skin and hair changes during pregnancy

 Dermatosis of pregnancy; Polymorphic eruption of pregnancy; Melasma - pregnancy; Prenatal skin changes

 Most pregnant women get stretch marks on their belly.
 Some also get stretch marks on their breasts, hips, and buttocks.
-Stretch marks on the belly and lower body appear as the baby grows.
+Stretch marks on the belly and lower body appear as your baby grows.
 On the breasts, they appear as the breasts enlarge to prepare for breastfeeding.

 During your pregnancy, your stretch marks may appear red, brown, or even purple.
 Once you deliver, they will fade and not be as noticeable.